kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 If ranking by average speed, ensure that all [Categories][Category Screen] have a lap distance set.

-### Spurious (Women) classes in SeriesMgr table
+### Spurious (Women) categories in SeriesMgr table

-A catgeory's gender has been set incorrectly in one of the race files, causing a separate category to be created (look at who's ranked in it to work out which race).
+A catgeory's gender has been set incorrectly in one of the race files, causing a new category to be created (look at who is ranked in it to work out which race).
 CrossMgr sometimes interprets categories with only female riders as being women's categories when they should be 'Open'.
 Fix the [Categories][Category Screen] in the relevant race, and refresh the results.

 ## Misc